We’re reaching a tipping point in the field of enterprise AI and machine learning.

 Machine learning can fit any level of the pyramid, depending on the nature of the organization and how crucial the technology is for its future.

-If we analyze Blue River’s machine learning strategy, we can identify how machine learning technology shows up at each level of their pyramid.
-Keep in mind, these are my interpretations, not official statements.
+If we analyze our machine learning strategy at Helixa, we can identify how machine learning technology shows up at each level of our pyramid:

 The impossible trinity of machine learning constraints